 Nicotine patches release a steady stream of nicotine into your bloodstream for a predetermined amount of time.
 It helps you stop smoking and eliminates much of the bad cigarette poison going into your lungs.
 However, it won’t help with the habit of holding a cigarette.
 You’ll feel like you’re missing something, so an alternative is suggested.
 These are great for people who want to slowly wean off nicotine as you can gradually ease off the dosage.
 They also help in terms of discretion, no one will no or can see you smoking or popping pills as the patch can sit high up on your arm.

-A new craze that seems to have taken the world by storm, vaping is inhaling vapour instead of smoke, touted as a way more healthier from of nicotine ingestion.
+A new craze that seems to have taken the world by storm, vaping, like the DAVINCI MIQRO, is inhaling vapour instead of smoke, touted as a way more healthier from of nicotine ingestion.
 It is seen as some as the first level or quitting.
 It tastes much better too, with a huge multitude of flavours available, you won’t be stinking of smoke any longer when you use an e juice.
 It’s a great stepping stone, but for someone who want’s to kick the habit completely vaping may not be the next step, instead skipping to something that is actually intended to help you quit may be a better option.

 Like patches, tablets offer you a hit of nicotine.
 But instead they are more discreet, especially for people who usually go bare armed.
 They give you a set dose of nicotine that you can take a few times throughout the day to keep nicotine levels up.
 If you’d prefer to release a steady burst then perhaps lozenges are for you.
 These gently release nicotine and are better at simulating a cigarettes dosage.
 Gum essentially does the same thing, as you chew it, it releases nicotine throughout your body, giving you more control than swallowing a tablet.
 It also looks natural, as most people will think you are chewing normal gum.